imclab/iot-stack/README.md

 iot-stack
 ==============

-Software stack for Internet of Things
+Software stack for Internet of Thing